 Here are a few tips on how to weather the storm safely.

-The first, and best, line of defense will be covered or underground parking.
+The first, and best, line of defence will be covered or underground parking.
 A secured parking spot will reduce the amount of damage, and save money down the line.
 Having covered parking will not only reduce the odds of damage but will overall lower the monthly premium of your insurance.

 If you don’t have access to a permanent covered parking spot, it may be a good idea to invest in hail covers or blankets for your vehicle.
 Having them at the ready at all times will help reduce the damage and the possible progressive hail damage claim.